Pravargav/Amadeus/BW/Health-mail.md

--> 3 dots to advanced actions to send again
+-> i) Click 3 dots

+   ii) Click advanced actions

+   iii) Click send again

--> slt statistics tab  check all are zero else else again execute the object name
+-> Slt statistics tab - Check all are zero else else again execute the object name.

--> before clicking otc_odp check whether current statusis running
+-> Before clicking otc_odp check whether current status is running.

--> last health check and next health check should be of today date
+-> Last health check and next health check should be of today date.

--> in the application logs check all categories and filter and check whether anything in red color - if latency error ignore
+-> In the application logs

+i) check all categories and filter

+ii) check whether anything in red color - if latency error ignore

--> in the application logs check health checks and filter and check whether anything in red color - if latency error ignore
+-> In the application logs

+i) check health checks and filter

+ii) check whether anything in red color - if latency error ignore